 Landlord Introduction Letter

-First and foremost, when you’re getting ready to set up a new tenant in your rental, you might be interested in sending them a landlord introduction letter about yourself, your property, and any tools or systems you use to collect rent, communicate, or manage maintenance requests.
+First, when you’re setting up a new tenant in your rental, you might send them a landlord introduction letter.
+This familiarizes them with your property and any systems you use to collect rent, communicate, or manage maintenance requests.

-For example, if you use a property management software like RentRedi, we offer a complimentary tenant letter so you can easily copy/paste, print, or download to send to your tenants, letting them know how they can manage their renting experience using our app.
+For example, if you use a property management software like RentRedi, we offer a complimentary tenant letter.
+You can easily copy/paste, print, or download to send to your tenants.
+This lets them know how they can manage their renting experience using our app.

-You can also modify this document to suit your needs, and include a few introductory sentences about yourself, your contact information, any amenities with the building, or reminders.
+You can also modify this document to suit your needs.
+Maybe include a few introductory sentences about yourself, your contact information, any amenities with the building, or reminders.

-Additionally, RentRedi also provides a tenant guide, which you can use to educate yourself, your team members, or your tenants on how the RentRedi tenant app works!
+Additionally, RentRedi also provides a tenant guide.
+You can use this guide to educate yourself, your team members, or your tenants on how the RentRedi tenant app works!

 Tenant Background Search